nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 How the `Logic` component works:
 1. When `Logic` is called upon to execute a command, it uses the `AddressBookParser` class to parse the user command.
 1. This results in a `Command` object (more precisely, an object of one of its subclasses e.g., `AddCommand`) which is executed by the `LogicManager`.
-1. The command can communicate with the `Model` when it is executed (e.g. to add a person).
+1. The command can communicate with the `Model` or `OfficeConnectModel` when it is executed (e.g. to add a person or add a task or add a assignment).
 1. The result of the command execution is encapsulated as a `CommandResult` object which is returned back from `Logic`.

 The Sequence Diagram below illustrates the interactions within the `Logic` component for the `execute("delete 1")` API call.